How do I know I have a debt problem?

 You are losing sleep, feeling hopeless or spending impulsively

-Debt that is out of control will make you feel hopeless resulting in depression and anxiety.
-It is very stressful dealing with threats of having your car or home repossessed or your water or electricity cut.
-This stress can make you ill and create problems at home and at work.
 It is possible that in order to deal with these bad feelings you may spend more impulsively to lift your mood but that good feeling will only last for a short while.
 You need a longer, sustainable way deal with your debt – formally or by yourself.
-You just need to make the commitment and have the willingness to do what is required.
+You need to commit to a plan to deal with your debt and have the willingness to do what is required.

-pay the minimum on your debts
+You pay the minimum on your debts

 If you are only paying the minimum on your credit card or an overdraft, it is likely that your debt will snowball as the interest costs add up.
 Paying the minimum on long-term debt such as a home loan may be necessary initially when you are young and starting out in your working life.
 However, the sooner you can increase your repayments and work towards being debt free, the quicker you will take control of your financial situation and be able to start investing and growing wealth.